 Banking agents processed nearly 30 percent of FINCA clients’ transactions in 2018.

 Banking agents utilize POS terminals equipped with biometric recognition, or fingerprint scans.
 This technology allows clients to access their FINCA accounts safely and securely.
 It also gives them security and control over their finances without worry about identity theft.

 For the 1.7 billion unbanked adults around the world, the lack of formal borrowing history hinders their ability to access capital to grow small businesses.
 Alternative credit scoring methods are being tested in places like Guatemala, which may leverage psychometric or mobile data to accurately assess individuals’ credit worthiness with the goal of expanding financial inclusion.

 Digital Field Automation (DFA)

-Credit officers are equipped with tablets to digitally receive and transmit client loan applications, allowing for faster, cleaner and more reliable data collection.
+Credit officers equipped with tablets can digitally receive and transmit client loan applications.
+This allows for faster, cleaner and more reliable data collection.
 Cloud technology helps to automate credit scoring and loan application processes.